M-Exley/andorra-hikes-api/README.md

 ### Improvements

 I would really like to host the data somewhere as if it were a real API.
 By far the most labour-intensive task here was inputting the data from the physical leaflets to the JSON file.
-There was no other obvious way to do this as it isn't in as much detail online - one of the driving factors of the project.
+There was no other obvious way to do this as it isn't in as much detail online - one of the driving factors behind the project.

 These are the aspects that I'm going to focus on for v2: